-- (a) As of December 31, 2009 and 2010, the Company entered into a license agreement which is secured by standby letter of credit by bank both amounting to \$250 thousand.
-As of December 31, 2010, amount of outstanding letters of credit for the purchase of machinery and equipment was \$1,839 thousand. - (b) As of December 31, 2009, and 2010 the Company had entered into several contracts for the acquisition of equipment and computer software.
-Total contract prices amounted to \$5,010 thousand and \$8,825 thousand, respectively.
-As of December 31, 2009 and 2010, the remaining commitments were \$3,761 thousand and \$7,715 thousand, respectively. - (c) The Company leases its office and buildings pursuant to operating lease arrangements with unrelated third parties.
-The lease arrangement will expire gradually from 2011 to 2013.
-As of December 31, 2009 and 2010, deposits paid amounted to \$662 thousand and \$535 thousand, respectively, and were recorded as refundable deposit in the accompanying consolidated balance sheets.
+- (a) As of December 31, 2010, and 2011 the Company had entered into several contracts for the acquisition of equipment and computer software.
+Total contract prices amounted to \$8,825 thousand and \$8,207 thousand, respectively.
+As of December 31, 2010 and 2011, the remaining commitments were \$7,715 thousand and \$2,387 thousand, respectively. - (b) The Company leases its office and buildings pursuant to operating lease arrangements with unrelated third parties.
+The lease arrangement will expire gradually from 2012 to 2016.
+As of December 31, 2010 and 2011, deposits paid amounted to \$535 thousand and \$520 thousand, respectively, and were recorded as refundable deposit in the accompanying consolidated balance sheets.

-As of December 31, 2010, future minimum lease payments under noncancelable operating leases are as follows:
+As of December 31, 2011, future minimum lease payments under noncancelable operating leases are as follows:

-Ar nount
+Duration Amount

-Duration (in th ousands)
+(in thousands)

-January 1, 2011~December 31, 2011 January 1, 2012~December 31, 2012 January 1, 2013~December 31, 2013 \$ 933 298 32
+January 1, 2012~December 31, 2012 \$ 1,111

-variatify 1, 2013 Becomos 31, 2013 \$ 1,263
+January 1, 2013~December 31, 2013 663

+January 1, 2014~December 31, 2014 413

+January 1, 2015~December 31, 2015 21

+January 1, 2016~December 31, 2016 1

+\$ 2,209

-Rental expense for operating leases with unrelated third parties amounted to \$1,223 thousand, \$1,149 thousand and \$1,229 thousand in 2008, 2009 and 2010, respectively.
+Rental expense for operating leases with unrelated third parties amounted to \$1,149 thousand, \$1,229 thousand and \$1,223 thousand in 2009, 2010 and 2011, respectively.

-- (d) The Company entered into several sales agent agreements, based on these agreements, the Company shall pay commissions at the rates ranging from 0.5% to 5% of the sales to customers in the specific territory or referred by agents as stipulated in these agreements. - (e) In June 2007, the Company entered into a license agreement for the use of HDMI 1.3 receiver core relevant technology for product development.
+- (c) The Company entered into several sales agent agreements, based on these agreements, the Company shall pay commissions at the rates ranging from 0.5% to 5% of the sales to customers in the specific territory or referred by agents as stipulated in these agreements. - (d) In December 2011, the Company entered into a license agreement for the use of Crosstalk relevant technology for product development.
 In accordance with the agreement, the Company was required to pay an initial license fee based on the progress of the project development and a royalty based on shipments.
-In 2008, 2009 and 2010, no royalty was paid. - (f) The company has entered into two agreements to provide donations for laboratories with two top local universities in Taiwan.
+In 2011, no royalty was paid. - (e) The company has entered into two agreements to provide donations for laboratories with two top local universities in Taiwan.
 The total donation amounts based on the modified agreements amounted to NT\$55.4 million (\$1.7 million).
-As of December 31, 2010, the remaining commitments were NT\$12.0 million (\$0.4 million). - (g) According to the Agreement and Plan of Merger, signed with Spatial Photonics, Inc. ("Spatial Photonics") on October 25, 2010, the Company was granted a purchase option to acquire all of the outstanding shares of ordinary shares of Spatial Photonics on and before, October 31, 2011 with agreed merger consideration which is up to 20% of the Company's subsidiary, Himax Display Inc.'s ordinary shares determined in accordance with specific milestones.
-As of December 31, 2010, the Company had paid \$6,500 thousand to acquire Spatial Photonics' Series D-1 Preferred Stock standing for 15.41% equity ownership of Spatial Photonics. - (h) The Company from time to time is subject to claims regarding the proprietary use of certain technologies.
-Currently, management is not aware of any such claims that it believes could have a material adverse effect on the Company's financial position or results of operations. - (i) Since Himax Taiwan is not a listed company, it will depend on Himax Technologies, Inc. to meet its equity financing requirements in the future.
+As of December 31, 2011, the company had paid all the donations. - (f) The Company from time to time is subject to claims regarding the proprietary use of certain technologies.
+Currently, management is not aware of any such claims that it believes could have a material adverse effect on the Company's financial position or results of operations. - (g) Since Himax Taiwan is not a listed company, it will depend on Himax Technologies, Inc. to meet its equity financing requirements in the future.
 Any capital contribution by Himax Technologies, Inc. to Himax Taiwan may require the approval of the relevant ROC authorities.
 The Company may not be able to obtain any such approval in the future in a timely manner, or at all.
-If Himax Taiwan is unable to receive the equity financing it requires, its ability to grow and fund its operations may be materially and adversely affected. - (j) The Company has entered into several wafer fabrication or assembly and testing service arrangements with service providers.
-The Company may be obligated to make payments for purchase orders entered into pursuant to these arrangements.
-Contractual obligations resulted from above arrangements approximate \$63,129 thousand and \$106,419 thousand as of December 31, 2009 and 2010, respectively.
+If Himax Taiwan is unable to receive the equity financing it requires, its ability to grow and fund its operations may be materially and adversely affected.